deepnimma/py-tmio/docs/index.rst

-.. py-trackmania.io documentation master file, created by sphinx-quickstart on Wed Mar  2 18:43:32 2022.
+.. py-tmio documentation master file, created by sphinx-quickstart on Wed Mar  2 18:43:32 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to py-trackmania.io's documentation!
+Welcome to py-tmio's documentation!
 ============================================

 .. toctree::